Trusted by NASA, NIH, DHCS, Fiserv, Uber. US-based UX research agency built for healthcare, government, and regulated-industry products.

 A typical Fuselab UX research engagement runs six to ten weeks from kickoff to final deliverables.
 The first week focuses on goal alignment and existing data review with the client team.
 Testing and data collection run in the middle weeks with live client access throughout.
 Analysis, recommendations, and implementation support close the engagement.

-A UX research services engagement begins by defining research objectives, reviewing existing analytics, user feedback, and design documentation, and identifying the specific questions the research must answer.
-Testing should not begin until the team agrees on what a successful outcome looks like.
-Research without agreed success criteria produces interesting findings that connect to no decision the product team needs to make, which is where most engagements lose their return on investment.
+A UX research engagement begins by defining research objectives, reviewing existing analytics, user feedback, and design documentation, then identifying the specific questions the research must answer.
+Testing should not begin until the team agrees what a successful outcome looks like.

 Research sessions run on recorded platforms where the product team can observe live or review recordings within hours.
-The methods deployed, whether moderated testing, field observation, interviews, or surveys, depend on the questions established at kickoff.
-Preliminary patterns should surface continuously rather than arriving in a final report, because the design team needs to adjust direction while testing is still running to get the full value of the engagement.
+Methods deployed, whether moderated testing, field observation, interviews, or surveys, depend on the questions agreed at kickoff.
+Preliminary patterns surface continuously, not in a final report.

-In parallel to user testing, healthcare, government, and fintech products require a regulatory review to identify where compliance constraints like HIPAA, Section 508, WCAG, and KYC shape interface decisions that general usability testing cannot surface.
-Accessibility issues that users silently work around instead of reporting are flagged at this stage rather than discovered during a post-launch audit, where remediation costs multiply.
+Healthcare, government, and fintech products require a regulatory review in parallel to user testing to identify where compliance frameworks shape interface decisions that general usability testing cannot surface.
+Accessibility issues users silently work around are flagged here, not after launch.

 Implementation work extends past the deliverable handoff.
-A UX research services engagement translates research evidence into interface changes, information architecture adjustments, and testing protocols in direct collaboration with the development team.
-Engineering review of the design direction before build begins prevents mid-development revisions that slow delivery and compound technical debt across the product.
+A UX research engagement translates research evidence into interface changes, information architecture adjustments, and testing protocols, working directly with the development team.
+Engineering review before build prevents mid-development revisions that slow delivery.

 4 to 8 weeks after implementation, a follow-up evaluation measures whether the design changes achieved what the research predicted.
-User behavior data, task completion rates, and support ticket volume are compared against the baseline captured at kickoff.
-Research insights have a shelf life, and products evolve continuously, which is why follow-up confirms which observations still hold and which have been overtaken by later product changes.
+User behavior data, task completion rates, and support ticket volume are compared against the baseline captured at kickoff to confirm which observations still hold.

 UX research project case studies